 Don’t have tickets?
 Don’t despair

 The Habs are so deeply ingrained in the city’s psyche that tickets can be hard to come by.
-While most regular season seats are sold out before the very first faceoff, the Canadiens organization holds several additional tickets in reserve.
-On the 15th of each month they release tickets for games the following month (i.e., on November 15 fans will be able to buy tickets for games in December).
+While the majority of regular season seats are sold out before the very first face-off, the Canadiens organization will release a certain number of tickets on game day (unused tickets that were previously reserved by the NHL or the opposing team, for example), so be sure to check the Habs official website.
 Failing that, season ticket holders also put unused tickets up for purchase on the team’s only sanctioned resale site, the Ticket Vault.

 Join the club!

 Named for the year the Canadiens were founded (fun fact: the Habs are the longest continuously operating professional ice hockey team in the world), Club 1909 is the official points program and online portal for Canadiens fans.
 Anyone can join, it’s free, and you can earn points for cool Canadiens items like signed pucks, a commemorative Carey Price plaque or a Habs backpack.
 Rewards also include access to unique and exclusive experiences, like the chance to catch a game from the press gallery or enjoy free food and drinks while watching from the one-of-a-kind Renaissance Montreal Loft (which even has its own swing) up in the rafters of the Bell Centre.
 Go Habs, go!

 Jamie O’Meara is a writer for The Montreal Gazette, C2 Montréal, Moment Factory and more.
 He also manages the PR Team at the Just For Laughs Comedy Festival and is the former Editor-in-Chief of alt-weekly newspaper HOUR Magazine.